Bert-Mistiaen/kbc-cloud-native-practical-case/lab-05-jpa/README.md

 ### Add Cocktails to Shopping List

 Replace the dummy resources and provide a real persistence implementation.
-This will include a service layer that will take care of linking cocktails with a specific shopping list.
+This will include a service layer that will take care of linking cocktail with a specific shopping list.

 ### Get a Shopping List